sweet delights

 • Add the cream & whisk …

-• Fold in the lemon zest w/ a spoon.
+• Fold in the lemon zest with a spoon.

 • Pour the mess into the prepared baking tin & bake for about 30 min.

-• Make the famus test w/ the wooden pin …
+• Make the famous test with the wooden pin … If necessary add 5 – 10 min to the oven session.

-• For the icing mix the lemon juice & the icing sugar w/ a spoon until creamy w/o tiny lumps of sugar.
+• For the icing mix the lemon juice & the icing sugar with a spoon until creamy w/o any tiny lumps of sugar.

-• Distribute the lemon icing all over the cake as soon as the cake is out of the oven.
-If you like you may pierce some little holes w/ the wooden pin to enhance the soaking.
+• Distribute the lemon icing all over the cake as soon as the cake is out of the oven & chills on the cooling rack.
+If you like you may pierce some little holes in the cake with the wooden pin to enhance the soaking.

-• Let the cake rest until it is at room temperature before removing the baking tin & the baking parchment.
+• Let the cake rest until at room temperature before removing the baking tin and the baking parchment.

-You may store the cake on your kitchen counter (covered) for at least 2 days.
+• You may store the cake on the kitchen counter (covered) at least for 2 days.

-You may store the cake in your fridge (covered) for almost a week.
+• You may store the cake in your fridge (also covered) for almost a week.
 The cake will set in the fridge.